3 Reasons Why You Must Free-Up Navigation In eLearning

 By creating an environment where learners have as much freedom as possible, where they can click around and explore content as they wish, you are enhancing the learning experience.

-Unlocking the navigation means students have more control over the learning process
+Unlocking the navigation means students have more control

 Don’t restrict your learners!